 - MSHN Board of Directors: MSHN's Board of Directors is responsible for the review and approval of the Compliance Plan and Policies, review of the Annual Compliance Report, and review of matters related to the Compliance Program.
 The MSHN Board of Directors has the highest level of responsibility for the oversight of the Compliance Program. - a.
-The Executive Committee of the Board shall review reports semi-annually from the MSHN Compliance Officer (CO) - Corporate Compliance Committee: The Corporate Compliance Committee provides guidance, supervision, and coordination for compliance efforts at MSHN.
-MSHN's Corporate Compliance Committee (CCC) is comprised of the MSHN Chief Executive Officer, Chief Information Officer, Chief Operations & Financial Officer, Director of Compliance, Customer Service and Quality and Director of Health Integration, Treatment and Prevention.
+The Executive Committee of the Board shall review reports annually from the MSHN Compliance Officer (CO) - Corporate Compliance Committee: The Corporate Compliance Committee provides guidance, supervision, and coordination for compliance efforts at MSHN.
+MSHN's Corporate Compliance Committee (CCC) is comprised of the MSHN Chief Executive Officer, Deputy Director, Chief Information Officer, Chief Finance Officer, Chief Clinical Director and the Director of Compliance, Customer Service and Quality.
 The Medical Director and Compliance Counsel will be ad-hoc members of the CCC.
 In addition, Ex-officio members may be asked to attend as non-voting members to provide consultation on specific areas of expertise. - a.
 The Corporate Compliance Committee meets at least semi-annually to review and provide feedback on system process and procedures regarding compliance to the MSHN Compliance Officer.
 The Corporate Compliance Committee will develop the annual areas of focus that will guide MSHN compliance efforts. - Compliance Officer: The MSHN Compliance Officer has primary responsibility for ensuring that MSHN maintains a successful Compliance Program.
-In particular, the Compliance Officer oversees the implementation and effectiveness of the Compliance Plan and Compliance Policies. - Director of Compliance, Customer Service and Quality: The Director of Compliance, Customer Service and Quality shall have responsibility for the day-to-day operations of the compliance program.
-The Director of Compliance, Customer Service and Quality shall serve as the Chair of the Quality Improvement Council and provide consultative support to the CMHSP participants. - Quality Improvement Council: The Quality Improvement Council advises the Operations Council and the MSHN Chief Executive Officer concerning quality improvement matters.
-The
+In particular, the Compliance Officer oversees the implementation and effectiveness of the Compliance Plan and Compliance Policies, serves as the Chair of the Quality Improvement Council, provides consultative support to the provider network and has responsibility for the day-to-day operations of the compliance program.

-Quality Improvement Council is comprised of the MSHN Director of Compliance, Customer Service and Quality and the CMHSP Participants' Quality Improvement staff appointed by the respective CMHSP Participant Chief Executive Officer/Executive Director.
+- Quality Improvement Council: The Quality Improvement Council advises the Operations Council and the MSHN Chief Executive Officer concerning quality improvement matters.
+The Quality Improvement Council is comprised of the MSHN Director of Compliance, Customer Service and Quality and the CMHSP Participants' Quality Improvement staff appointed by the respective CMHSP Participant Chief Executive Officer/Executive Director.
 All CMHSP Participants shall have equal representation on this council.

-Operations Council: The Operations Council reviews reports concerning quality improvement matters as identified by the Quality Improvement Council and reported by the MSHN Chief Executive Officer.
+Substance Use Disorder services is represented by participation of MSHN SUD staff. - Operations Council: The Operations Council reviews reports concerning quality improvement matters as identified by the Quality Improvement Council and reported by the MSHN Chief Executive Officer.
 The Operations Council shall be comprised of the Chief Executive Officers or Executive Directors of each CMHSP Participant and the MSHN Chief Executive Officer who serves as Chair.